Remi-Ferrari/Row-Col-Game/Documents/ARCHITECURE_GUIDE.md

 - **Rule Enforcement:** Restricts next moves to the same row or column.
 - **Rendering:** Generates an ASCII-art visualization of the board’s current state.

-The `BoardManager` also contains helper methods such as `max_remaining_value()`, which allows AI strategies to make informed decisions by examining the board’s remaining high-value cells.
+The `BoardManager` also contains helper methods such as `max_remaining_value()`, which allows computer strategies to make informed decisions by examining the board’s remaining high-value cells.
 This tight integration of data and logic allows strategies to focus purely on reasoning, leaving structural consistency to the manager.

 **Display Behavior**
 The grid printout includes headers, coordinates, and a boxed layout with clear delineation of rows and columns.
 The most recent move is marked with an `X`, emphasizing the game’s evolving structure visually.